Whether you’re looking for a side hustle or ready to start an e-commerce empire, our list of the best digital products to sell online is for you.

 2. Planners and journals: Share your lifestyle tips and routines in a printable PDF.

 3. Podcasts: Interview influential people in your field and share insider tips and ideas.
-Here are some of our favorite digital marketing podcasts, for inspiration.
+Here are some of our favorite digital marketing podcasts for inspiration and a podcast email marketing guide to help promote your show.

-6. Beginner’s guide to freelancing: Write an ebook on how you started as a freelancer.
+6. Beginner’s guide to freelancing: Write an ebook on how you started freelancing.

-7. E-learning course: Create a certified course on your profession.
+7. E-learning course: Create a certified course about your profession.

-If you’re a counselor, life coach or wellness expert, you can help a wider audience via digital products.
+If you’re a counselor, life coach or wellness expert, you can use digital products to help a wider audience.

 9. Paid newsletter: Share meditations, guides and tutorials via a paid newsletter subscription.
 Read this article to find out more about how to start and run a paid newsletter.